Andrei Rublev (film): VII. Silence (Winter 1412)

 Andrei is once again at the Andronikov Monastery as famine and war grip the country.
 He no longer paints and never speaks, and keeps Durochka with him as a fellow companion in silence.

 In the same monastery, refugees discuss the problems plaguing their respective home towns.
-One man, who escaped from Vladimir, is recognized by a younger monk as the long absent Kirill.
+One man, who escaped from Vladimir, is recognised by a younger monk as the long absent Kirill.
 He has suffered during his time away from the monastery and begs the father superior to allow him to return.
 After initial rejections his wish is granted, but he is instructed to copy out the holy scriptures 15 times in penance.

-Soon a passing group of Tatars stops at the monastery, much to the concern of Andrei and Kirill who have experienced their brutality first hand.
+Soon a passing group of Tatars stops at the monastery, much to the concern of Andrei and Kirill who have experienced their brutality firsthand.
 Durochka has no understanding or memory of what the Tatars did, and interacts freely with the group.
 The men taunt and play with her, and she is fascinated by one warrior's shining breastplate.
 Taking a liking to her, the Tatar adorns her with a blanket and his horned helmet, promising to take her away as his eighth, and only Russian, wife.

 Delighted with the gifts, Durochka rides away with the Tatars despite Andrei's attempts to stop her.
 Kirill talks to Andrei for the first time since their departure from the monastery, assuring him that harming a holy fool is considered bad luck and a great sin, and that Durochka will be released unharmed.
 Andrei still does not speak, despite Kirill's pleading.
 Instead he continues his menial work of carrying large hot stones from a fire with tongs to heat water for the monastery, dropping one stone in the snow.

 VIII.
 The Bell (Spring 1423–Spring 1424)

 This episode concerns young Boriska, whose father, an expert bellmaker, has recently died in a plague.
-He secures a commission for a bell from the Grand Duke, claiming that he has peerless technical knowledge learned at his father's deathbed.
+He secures a commission for a bell from the Grand Prince, claiming that he has peerless technical knowledge learnt at his father's deathbed.

-On site, Boriska constantly contradicts and challenges his father's old team of workmen, having his own way in choosing the location of the pit, the selection of the proper clay, the building of the mold, the firing of the furnaces and finally the hoisting of the bell.
+On site, Boriska constantly contradicts and challenges his father's old team of workmen, having his own way in choosing the location of the pit, the selection of the proper clay, the building of the mould, the firing of the furnaces and finally the hoisting of the bell.
 One worker who refuses his orders is flogged in punishment.
 Beneath his bold demeanour, Boriska is increasingly bothered by self-doubt.
 He notices Andrei among the crowd of spectators.

 During the bell-making, Andrei is confronted by the skomorokh from the first sequence, who has endured imprisonment and torture and suspects Andrei of having denounced him.
 Kirill, the true culprit, arrives and intervenes on behalf of the silent Andrei.
 Later he privately confesses to Andrei that his sinful envy dissipated once he heard Andrei had abandoned painting.
 He pleads with Andrei to cease wasting his God-given artistic talent, but receives no response.